|

 permitting, take a walk into the Forêt d'Anville.

-Turn right out of the house (D75) and walk past the end of the village
+Turn right from the house (onto the D75) and walk past the end of

-before taking the second track on your right.
-This will take you
+the village before taking the second track on your right.
+This will

-into the woods, with great views, wild orchids, strawberries, sloe
+take you into the woods, with great views, wild orchids, strawberries,

-and walnut trees, beehives, birds etc. Follow blue-marked path (map
+sloe and walnut trees, beehives, birds etc. Follow blue-marked path

 and back. |